Bad (album): Reappraisals

-Like Thriller, the album also improved the standard for innovation in music videos following the success of the music videos for "Bad", "Smooth Criminal" and "Leave Me Alone".
+Like Thriller, Bad also improved the standard for innovation in music videos following the success of the music videos for "Bad", "Smooth Criminal" and "Leave Me Alone".
 The music video for "The Way You Make Me Feel" was also influential; the American rapper Ludacris, who featured in the Canadian singer Justin Bieber's hit song "Baby", said that the "Baby" music video was intended to be "a 2010 version" of "The Way You Make Me Feel".
 MTV noted that the choreography used "a few of Jackson's less-suggestive moves".
 A professor at Louisiana State University asserts that the "Bad" music video revolutionized the traditional understanding of masculinity, particularly amongst Black American men.
 According to the professor, Jackson embraced dominant hyper-aggressiveness, yet simultaneously challenged this traditional position by creating an alternative form of masculinity.
 Jackson emphasized a sense of optimism about the future and distorted conventional notions of sexuality by presenting a dual image: a masculine self, indicated by clothing that suggested toughness, alongside a feminine aspect, expressed through his effeminate hairstyle and use of make-up.

 21st-century appeal

 Writing for The Quietus, David Bennun argues that Bad "changed pop music forever" and claims that in the decades since its release, "we have never ceased to hear things that sound like Bad", highlighting the likes of Usher, Justin Timberlake, and Bruno Mars as examples.
 Kendall Fisher of E!
-Online was of similar view, as she credited the album for having an impact on contemporary artists; "Essentially, [Bad] epitomized the massive influence [Jackson] had on many of today's biggest artists."
+Online said Bad "epitomized the massive influence [Jackson] had on many of today's biggest artists".

 Twenty-five years after its release, the filmmaker Spike Lee said that Bad sounds the "freshest" compared to other Billboard 200 chart-topping albums released in 1987, such as U2's The Joshua Tree, Bruce Springsteen's Tunnel of Love and Whitney Houston's Whitney: "Go to the charts ... and see what were the top albums 25 years ago, play those albums now and then play Bad, and then see which one still sounds fresh and doesn't sound dated."
-Reflecting in 2022, 35 years after its release, Marcus Floyd wrote for Renowned for Sound that "you can still hear why Bad was the singer's [Jackson] second best selling album [...]
+Reflecting in 2022, 35 years after its release, Marcus Floyd wrote for Renowned for Sound that "you can still hear why Bad was the singer's second best selling album [...]
 Bad will always be a fan favourite and one of Michael Jackson's most influential and ear-tantalising albums released over his extraordinary career."

-The American musician Kanye West claimed that Jackson's outfit in the "Bad" video is "far more influential" than Jackson's outfit in the "Thriller" video.
+The American musician Kanye West said that Jackson's outfit in the "Bad" video is "far more influential" than Jackson's outfit in the "Thriller" video.
 West also said "I almost dress like that [Jackson's outfit in the "Bad" video] today."
 In 2018, Jackson's worn jacket from the video sold for $298,000 at a New York auction, about three times its original asking price.